By Vietnam specialist Gareth

 You're then hosted at a tribal dinner that caters to all tastes, so there's always something for the children.
 Sticky rice and an array of cooked meats are a popular choice washed down with homemade brew.

-In the evening, outside in the centre of the village, the Co Tu performs tribal dances around the fire, a tradition that you don't really experience elsewhere in Vietnam.
+In the evening, outside in the center of the village, the Co Tu performs tribal dances around the fire, a tradition that you don't really experience elsewhere in Vietnam.
 In conversation, through your guide, they'll describe how they survive, upholding a way of life that’s little altered for hundreds of years.

 Relaxing in central Vietnam

 While Hoi An is a good opportunity to relax, the horseshoe-shaped beach at nearby Lang Co makes for a really good loop in your travels around central Vietnam.
 It's around two hours from Hoi An.

 Staying at the Angsana, the beach has in my opinion some of the best sand in Vietnam, fine, white and contrasts nicely with the deep blue ocean.
 The resort has a number of water-based activities on offer, a large golf course and a 300-meter pool that snakes its way around the resort.

 Ho Chi Minh City and south Vietnam for families

 Winding through the streets of Saigon at night is suitable for children as young as four or five.
 Your safety is paramount and your guide will equip you with everything you need to sit back and enjoy this exhilarating ride.
 You’ll negotiate the sprawling city streets, stopping at hand-picked, local restaurants and music venues, as well as being given the opportunity to sample local street food.

 The Cu Chi tunnels, a set of underground passages used during the Vietnam War, are also worth a visit, and are easy to stop at on the way to Saigon from the airport.

 Ho Chi Minh City is also your gateway to the Mekong Delta and its thousands of narrow waterways.
 One of the best ways to explore with your family is on a two-day cruise aboard one of the Bassac fleet of traditional wooden boats.